jwonders/ax-accumulo/README.md

 The `AsyncConnector` exposes an API that parallels the Accumulo APIs but performs operations asynchronously.
-You will see methods for async table operations, async security operations, and async namespace operations along with ways to construct async writers.
+You will see methods for async table operations, async security operations, and async namespace operations along with ways to construct async writers and async scanners.

 ## Async Writers

 Creating an `AsyncConditionalWriter` is similar to creating a `ConditionalWriter` using the Accumulo API.
 First, create an `AsyncConditionalWriterConfig`.
 It is similar to the `ConditionalWriterConfig` but also supports configuring a limit for the memory consumed by in-flight submitted mutations.
-We don't want to run out of memory now, do we.

 It is certainly possible to limit memory usage at the application level.
 If you have another mechanism for avoiding out of memory errors, this can